Why Invest Here?

 ALPINE PLANT FOODS Alpine Plant Foods is the Canadian leader in seed placed liquid fertilizer with manufacturing facilities located near Belle Plaine.
 Alpine has established itself as the leader in the liquid fertilizer business in Canada.
 The company has significant investment in research and development, new technology and uses a leading manufacturing process.

 TERRA GRAIN FUELS The ethanol plant opened in 2008 and operates 24 hours a day, seven days a week.
-The ethanol plant uses leading edge technologies, including world-class quality control on all of the bio-fuel products produced.
+The ethanol plant uses leading edge technologies, including world-class quality control on all of the biofuel products produced.
 The plant employs about 45 workers.
-Terra Grain Fuels purchases approximately 15 million bushels of wheat from farmers within a radius of 160 km of the plant every year.
+Terra Grain Fuels purchases approximately 15 million bushels of wheat from farmers within a radius of 160 kilometers of the plant every year.
 The plant produces 150 million litres of ethanol and 160,000 tonnes of dried distiller’s grain annually.
 In the past the plant has been challenged by high feedstock costs and lower ethanol prices.

 MOOSE JAW REFINERY Gibson Energy operates its local plant and markets a variety of petroleum derived products including several grades of road asphalt and is a leading supplier of roofing flux.
 Gibson Energy purchased the plant in 2002, and at that time it produced between 8,000-9,000 barrels per day and was operational for only five months.
 Today it operates year-round producing 18,500 barrels a day over 340 days.
+Recently the company announced an expansion that will improve production efficiencies and output.